Mostly Cloudy Saturday. Scattered Showers…

 Tonight:

-Clear and cold.
-Lows in the upper 20s in the City, the upper teens and 20s inland.
-Northwest winds diminishing to 5-10mph.
+Scattered snow showers, otherwise, partly cloudy.
+Lows in the mid and upper 20s in the City, the teens and lower 20s inland.
+West to Northwest winds at 5-10mph.

 Friday: